Company

 How do you perform desludging?

-Sludge is allowed to settle in the bottom of the tank and removed using a simple removal system.
-This sludge is very settable with a concentration of up to 10g/l.
-In a Retrofit installation, the excess biofilm would form part of the MLSS and be removed (i.e. no changes are required to the sludge removal system).
+Sludge is very settable with a concentration of up to 10g/l.
+In a Retrofit installation, the excess biofilm would form part of the MLSS and need not be removed close to the MABR unit (i.e. MLSS would travel downstream and follow existing process - no changes are required to the sludge removal system).

 At what maximum temperature has the system been tested?